hello-robot/stretch_tool_share/tool_share/button_pusher_V2/README.md

 **Create by**: Hello Robot Inc. and Henry Evans

-A simple part to help stretch push buttons or anything else you can imagine.
+A simple part to help Stretch push buttons or anything else you can imagine.
 The concave shape is designed to avoid blocking the gripper teleop camera, allowing for high-percision and easy use.

 <img src="images/in_action.jpeg" alt="image"  height=400 />